cschroe/cschroe.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD Student in Economics at the Stockholm School of Economics.
-I am mainly interested in labour and financial economics.